area9innovation/fast/mini/readme.md

 the development, we have defined some milestones.

 - Get euler examples to compile and run in JS.
-  - euler10: We end up with the wrong addition due to type checking problems

   - Figure out natives from runtime & linking

 - Parse all of flow syntax.
 Missing: